 - Default Allowable File Type options: png, gif, jpg, jpeg, doc, xls, docx, xlsx, pdf, txt, mov, mp3, mp4, wav

 - You can use other common file extensions by adding them to the to the Allowable File Type field.
 The Allowable File Types must be separated by commas (no spaces).
-Review our list of supported file types.
+Nearly any file type you can think of is supported.; review our list of supported file types.

 - Max Number of Files: You can limit the number of files a respondent can upload (1-10 at a time).
 There is no limit to how many files we can accept.
 So, if you have 10,000 respondents sending 5 files each, it's not going to be a problem.

 - Click the Question link on the page where you would like to add your File Upload question.